allanmboyd/spidertest/README.md

 * * *

-###Reporter.prototype.suiteEnd = function()###

-Invoked at the end of a testsuite.
-Merely indicates that a transition to the next suite is about to occur having invoked all the callbacks for all the tests within the current test suite.
-* * *

-###Reporter.prototype.topicStart = function(topicName, topicDescription, testCount, successCount, failedCount, errorCount, topicTime)###

 Invoked for each topic within a test suite.
 A topic allows several related tests to be grouped together.
 ####Parameters####